BirchKwok/lynsedb/README.md

 ## Prerequisite

 - [x] python version >= 3.9
-- [x] Owns one of the operating systems: Windows, macOS, or Ubuntu.
+- [x] Owns one of the operating systems: Windows, macOS, or Ubuntu (or other Linux distributions).
 The recommendation is for the latest version of the system, but non-latest versions should also be installable, although they have not been tested.
 - [x] Memory >= 4GB, Free Disk >= 4GB.

 ## Install Client API package (Mandatory)